tabalinas/jssocials/README.md

 ```

-These breakpoints value can be redefined in jsSocials config.
+Thus these breakpoint values can be redefined in jsSocials config.

 The adaptive behavior can be easily redefined with custom `showLabel` and `showCount` functions.

-In this example we show counter for all screens wider than 1024px and hide count for others,
+In this example we show counter for all screens wider than 1024px hiding count for other screens,
-and show label for screens wider 1280px and hide for others:
+and show label for screens wider 1280px hiding for other screens:

 ```javascript